 Night in alone: I am quite a doer, so if there was anything that needed to be fixed around the house, this would be when it gets done.
 I love a late-night painting session or some pottery at my kitchen table.

-Binge-worthy TV series: The Handmaid’s Tale.
+Binge-watch TV series: The Handmaid’s Tale.
 Praise be.

 Welcome home: It's always a joy for me to come home to a spotless house, but the best welcome is my children running to me for a hug.